The Marcellus Policy Fellowship

 You can read the Fall 2020 Marcellus Policy Analyses here.

-The application window for the Fall 2024 cohort is now closed.
-Keep an eye out for the Spring 2025 application, which will launch in the months to come.
+The application window for the Spring 2025 cohort is open through January 13 at 11:59 pm local time.
 If you have any questions about the Fellowship, contact A. J. Manuzzi via email.